dolymav/home-automation/README.md

-Smart Lights: Use smart bulbs or switches to control lights remotely.
+Smart Lights: Use smart switches to control lights remotely.

 Motion Sensing: Lights automatically turn on/off based on movement in rooms or corridors.